-If the organization has by-laws, sections deal with following:
+If the organization has by-laws, sections can be concerning the following:

-- Detailed material concerning members, that is, rights, duties, resignation and expulsion procedures.
-Provision for honorary or associate members or honorary officers if the group so desires. - 2) Provision for initiation fee, if any, and dues and assessments should be covered here.
-Also details regarding delinquencies. - 3) Time and method of electing officers and duties of the officers. - 4) Duties, authority and responsibilities of an executive committee. - 5) The names of the standing committees and the method of choosing chairmen and committee members.
-The duties of the committee should also be stated. - 6) A provision for some accepted rules of order or parliamentary manual as Robert's "Rules of Order, Revised." - 7) The number or proportion of the group constituting a quorum. - 8) A method to amend the by-laws, usually a majority vote. - Amending the constitution should not be too simple a process, for the sake of stability of the group; it should be possible to amend the by-laws with greater ease.
+- 1) 1.
+Detailed material concerning members, that is, rights, duties, resignation, and expulsion procedures.
+Provision for honorary or associate members or honorary officers if the group so desires.
+We always recommend discussing any conflict with members directly, providing feedback, and sharing expectations to maintain membership.
+We also recommend consulting with your club advisor and/or the Office of Leadership and Engagement to discuss and problem-solve. - a) Must include a removal process for regular and board members.
+Members can be removed from the organization for a variety of reasons, including discriminatory comments, allegations of inappropriate conduct, or disruption of club activities.
+An example of a removal process is provided on page \\\\ in the Student Organization Handbook - 2) Provision for initiation fee, if any, and dues and assessments should be covered here.
+Also, details regarding delinquencies - 3) Time and method of electing officers and duties of the officers - 4) Duties, authority, and responsibilities of an executive committee - 5) The names of the standing committees and the method of choosing chairmen and committee members.
+The duties of the committee should also be stated - 6) A provision for some accepted rules of order or parliamentary manual as Robert's "Rules of Order, Revised." - 7) The number or proportion of the group constituting a quorum - 8) A method to amend the by-laws, usually a majority vote - a) Amending the constitution should not be too simple a process, for the sake of stability of the group; it should be possible to amend the by-laws with greater ease.
 The constitution should always carry the date it was last revised.
 It is a good idea to insert in parentheses after an amendment the date it was passed.